A short history of Limavady

-Jane Ross is said to have jotted down the famous tune
+Ross is said to have jotted down the famous tune "The

-her window in Main Street by a blind fiddler.
+played outside her window in Main Street by a blind

 The name "Ross" is still very common in the area and many people come to Limavady solely to tread the same dusty pavements as Jane.
 The building in the photograph is rather helpfully known as the "Jane Ross house" and can be found in Main Street.
 Once a year the town holds a Danny Boy festival.